Expert Foam party jeff bezos lauren sanchez Guide 2025 | Scholarship Region

 Stockport-based design and technology teacher John Cooper won the sixth series in 2025, with Rita Millat finishing as runner-up.
 Following his win, John launched a successful monochrome homeware collaboration with John Lewis, spanning everything from cushions to an armchair.
 The series was also a ratings success, doubling BBC One’s average share among 16–34-year-olds and achieving its highest-ever audience share of 30.4 per cent.

-As well as John’s John Lewis collection, series five winner Roisin Quinn partnered with La Redoute.
+Previous winners have gone on to secure a range of high‑profile collaborations and commercial commissions.
+As well as John Cooper's John Lewis collection, series five winner Roisin Quinn partnered with La Redoute.
 Earlier winners took on major design projects, including Monika Charchula’s redesign of a central London cocktail bar in 2023, and Banjo Beale’s transformation of a four-bedroom holiday home in Cornwall in 2022.

 It’s further proof that Interior Design Masters provides a genuine springboard to a flourishing career.
 'Amy [Davies] has designed wallpaper for my house, Peter [Irvine] just recently sent me a rug from his new collection, Banjo [Beale] has gone on to do a TV show himself and Molly [Coath] worked on a project with Matthew Williamson.
 It’s so lovely to see all this talent being used – I feel like a proud dad!,' says Alan.